TheChiefMeat/downloads-organizer/README.md

 4. ```cd downloadsorganizer```
 5. ```python main_script.py```

+Notes:

-Note: This has only been tested on Mac OSX and assumes that the path to your downloads folder is "/Users/\<username>/Downloads/"
+* This has been tested on Kubuntu 20.04.1
+* Use the path.config file to specify where your download folder is
+* Paths with spaces in them don't work for now.
+* Use the dictionary.txt file to add/remove files to the filter.

 Feedback or suggestions welcome!